yakivmospan/android-snippets/articles/Best Practice: SharedPreferences.md

 ### Performance & Tips

-- `SharedPreferences` in an Singleton object so you can easily get as many references as you want, it opens file only when you call `getSharedPreferences` first time, or create only one reference for it.
+- `SharedPreferences` is a [Singleton][4] object so you can easily get as many references as you want, it opens file only when you call `getSharedPreferences` first time, or create only one reference for it.

 ```java
 // There are 1000 String values in preferences